John Franco: Personal life

 John married his high school sweetheart, Rose, whom he has known since he was 17.

 His son J.J.
 Franco, who was drafted by the Mets out of high school, attended Brown University, where he played as an infielder.
-J.J. was drafted by the Atlanta Braves in the 2014 MLB draft and played with the Braves and Mets farm teams through the 2018 season.
+J.J. was drafted by the Atlanta Braves in the 2014 MLB draft and played with the Braves and Mets minor league systems through the 2018 season.
 Franco's cousin, Scott Pagano, played minor league baseball.

-Throughout his career, Franco supplied tickets to members of the Bonanno crime family of the American Mafia, and on one occasion Canadian organized crime figures, according to FBI documents made public in 2004.
-There was no suggestion that he committed any crimes, but his behavior was a violation of Major League Baseball rules forbidding contact with known criminals.
+Throughout his career, Franco supplied tickets to members of the Bonanno crime family of the Italian-American Mafia and on one occasion Canadian organized crime figures, according to FBI documents made public in 2004.
+There was no suggestion that he committed any crimes but his behavior was a violation of Major League Baseball rules forbidding contact with known criminals.

 Media

 Franco appeared on the television show Pros vs. Joes during season three.

 During an interview, he revealed that he threw a circle changeup which was often mistaken for a screwball.